 This text lays down the principles and objectives to promote access to reliable information.
 The Signatory States commit to promoting national and international legal frameworks encouraging freedom of opinion and expression and access to reliable information.
 They invite businesses which play key roles in international news and information to respect principles of transparency, responsibility and neutrality and to ensure that their activities are compatible with human rights in order to promote reliable information.

-At the initiative of Reporters Without Borders and a coalition of independent organizations, a Stakeholder Forum will be launched during the second Paris Peace Forum in November 2019 to support to implementation of the Partnership by drawing up recommendations.
+At the initiative of Reporters Without Borders and a coalition of independent organizations, a Stakeholder Forum was launched during the second Paris Peace Forum in November 2019 to support to implementation of the Partnership by drawing up recommendations.

 List of participating countries (as of 20 December 2019)

 Andorra, Australia, Armenia, Austria, Benin, Bulgaria, Canada, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Finland, France, Germany, India, Italy, Latvia, Liechtenstein, Lithuania, Lebanon, Luxembourg, Malta, Montenegro, Netherlands, Norway, Senegal, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Tunisia and United Kingdom.